About the Program

 - Be at least 18 years of age to participate in any of the RADI (Radiography) courses.

 - Submit an application with Bucks County Community College designating Radiography as their major.

-- Submit high school transcripts and college transcripts, if applicable, for evaluation by the Admissions Department.
+- Submit high school transcripts and college transcripts, if applicable, for evaluation by the Registrar.
 The student must complete any placement exams that are required by Bucks County Community College.

 - Complete 27 college credits in the following general education coursework: